feilipu/miniAVRfreeRTOS/readme.md

 It was successfully funded and the [Goldilocks](https://freetronics.com/goldilocks/) was developed and supported by Freetronics.

 The main repo has been hosted on [Sourceforge avrfreertos](https://sourceforge.net/projects/avrfreertos/) since 2011, and has been [downloaded over 25,000 times](https://sourceforge.net/projects/avrfreertos/files/stats/timeline?dates=2011-09-22+to+2017-11-30).

+Over the past few years freeRTOS development has become increasingly 32-bit orientated, with little change or improvement for the 8-bit world.
+As such I'm treating this 1st January 2022 10.4.6 snapshot as my LTS release.

 Going forward Sourceforge will be updated less often and only with major releases.

 Please [follow @_feilipu](https://twitter.com/_feilipu) on Twitter.